modelteam-ai/modelteam.ai/README.md

 ## Getting Started

+### Extract Skills & Stats from your Code to build your profile

 [![Build your Modelteam profile](images/engVideo.png)](https://www.youtube.com/watch?v=GqwijKCqfRE)

 **For Enterprises to Generate profiles for your team, refer to [Team Profile Generation](README_org.md)**

-- Create an account in [ModelTeam](https://app.modelteam.ai/)
 - Run the following commands to generate your profile.
     - Our AI models run locally on your machine and does not send any data outside your machine.
     - Generates PDF profile for your personal use and a JSON file for creating your modelteam.ai verified profile

-### 1. Setup
+### 1. Install ModelTeam Locally

-- Run [setup.py](setup.py) script to download the dependencies and models to your local machine
-- This will create a virtual environment and install all the dependencies.
-It will not affect your system python.

 ```
-mkdir ~/modelteam
-cd ~/modelteam
+mkdir ~/modelteam && cd ~/modelteam
 git clone https://github.com/modelteam-ai/modelteam.ai.git
 cd modelteam.ai
 python3 setup.py
 ```

+This script:

+- Sets up a **virtual environment**
+- Installs **dependencies**
+- Downloads **AI models**

-### 2 Generate your skill stats
+### 2 Extract Skills from Your Code

 - For this step, no internet access is required.
-Everything stays on your local machine
+The script will analyze your git history to extract skills and stats
 - `python3 gen_git_stats.py -r <repo_list> -g <git_email_id> [-n <number_of_years_to_look_back>]`

-#### 2.1 Repo List
+#### Defining Your Repositories

-- Clone the repo to your local machine and add the full paths to a text file, one line for each repo. e.g.
+- Clone the repos to your local machine and add the full paths to a text file, one line for each repo. e.g.
-  `/Users/xyz/repo_list.txt`.
-This file will be used later as input.
-    - Alternatively, if all your repos are in a single directory, you can pass the directory path directly.
-      - It won't work if repos are in subdirectories (e.g. /Users/xyz/repos/work/repo1, /Users/xyz/repos/personal/repo2 etc.)
-      - In this case, you need to create a file with the list of repo paths

 > $ cat /Users/xyz/repo_list.txt<br>
 > /Users/xyz/backend<br>
 > /Users/xyz/frontend<br>
 > /Users/xyz/api

-Or
+- Alternatively, if all your repos are in a single directory, you can pass the directory path directly.
+    - It won't work if repos are in subdirectories (e.g. /Users/xyz/repos/work/repo1, /Users/xyz/repos/personal/repo2
+      etc.)
+    - In this case, you need to create a file with the list of repo paths as shown above

 > $ ls /Users/xyz/repos/<br>
 > backend<br>
 > frontend<br>
 > api

-#### 2.2 Git Email ID
+#### Finding Your Git Email ID

-`git_email_id` should be the id you have in your git commits.
+- `git_email_id` should be the id you have in your git commits.
   - You can get this by using `git log` command as shown below
-- Text between <> is the git_email_id e.g. Author: XYZ <**userXYZ@org.ai**>

 ```
 git log | grep username | head
 ```

 > `git log | grep XYZ | head -3`
 > `Author: XYZ <userXYZ@org.ai>`<br>
 > `Author: XYZ <1234567+XYZ@users.noreply.github.com>`<br>
 > `Author: XYZ <userXYZ@org.ai>`<br>

-#### 2.3 Generate Stats

-- Run [gen_git_stats.py](gen_git_stats.py) to generate your skill stats.
-- Number of years is optional and defaults to 5 years.
-It's recommended to change it to number of years you want to look back in git history
-- repo_list can be a file with list of repos or a directory containing all the repos
+- Use the git email id inside `<...>` in the above output

+#### Running the Skill Extraction Script

 ```
 python3 gen_git_stats.py -r <repo_list> -g <git_email_id> [-n <number_of_years_to_look_back>]
 ```

+- Number of years is optional and defaults to 5 years.
+It's recommended to change it to number of years you want to look back in git history

 **Examples**